volodymyrhudyma/blog/content/blog/everything-about-set-and-weakset-in-javascript.md

 console.log(users); // Set {}
 ```

-## Instance Properties and Methods of Set
+## Instance Properties And Methods Of Set

 #### Get the size